dekoza/mtgpl/BFZ.rst

 :mtgtip:`Conduit of Ruin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/b/4bc855d3-817c-4748-a7f5-1533d8b0e930.jpg?1562912732|https://scryfall.com/card/bfz/4/conduit-of-ruin?utm_source=api>`
-   When you cast this spell, you may search your library for a colorless creature card with converted mana cost 7 or greater, reveal it, then shuffle your library and put that card on top of it.
+   When you cast this spell, you may search your library for a colorless creature card with mana value 7 or greater, reveal it, then shuffle and put that card on top.

    The first creature spell you cast each turn costs |mana_2| less to cast.